Teacher Jobs in Australia with Visa Sponsorship 2026

 No matter what country you are from, you can apply for teacher employment in Australia.
 However, you will need a visa to visit the country.

-People apply from India, Nigeria, Philippines, Pakistan, Kenya, Cameroon, Ghana, Nigeria, Canada UAE (United Arab Emirates), Trinidad & Tobago, South Africa, Saudi Arabia, and Mexico.
-You can be from any nationality.
+People apply from India, Nigeria, the Philippines, Pakistan, Kenya, Cameroon, Ghana, Nigeria, and Canada.
+UAE (United Arab Emirates), Trinidad & Tobago, South Africa, Saudi Arabia, and Mexico.
+You can be of any nationality.

 A teacher’s experience, credentials, location, and the kind of school they work in are some of the variables that affect their average pay in Australia.
 The average full-time teacher income in Australia is approximately AUD 70,000 annually, according to data from the Australian Bureau of Statistics.